rinworks/terabu/NOTES.md

 The volume label is prefixed to each summary file so that is less chance of summary files across drives being confused with each other, and these files will become 'invalid' if the summary directory is copied to another volume with a different label.
-The general guideline for terabu volumes is for every backed-up drive to have a unique volume label.
+The general guideline for volman volumes is for every backed-up drive to have a unique volume label.